roman-milk/roman-milk.github.io/the-conversion-1.md

+===

- ****** The Conversion ****** byJust_Plain_Bob© It suddenly occurred to me that I would have no leverage if Harry somehow got the tapes back.
+It suddenly occurred to me that I would have no leverage if Harry somehow got the tapes back.
 I did have a copy of Vickie's diary but it could always be claimed that I made it up myself.
 I needed the visual proof so I got all of the tapes together and got them out of the house and hid them.
 Before I did that I copied the portions of the tapes that showed the twenty-two supposed friends of mine and I began making up packages to give to their wives and girlfriends.
 The package included the video of the asshole and Vickie's diary entries that pertained to him.

  Once the packages were ready I called Harry and his secretary wouldn't put me through to him so I asked her to give him a message.